MAKING COUNCIL ELECTIONS FAIRER

 As superdense highrise development proceeds at full speed, Broadbeach is losing its shine – or rather its green.
 But there are obvious opportunities to offset the heating and hardening effects of tall concrete and glass buildings by supergreening the streets and parks of Broadbeach, starting with the largest and most prominent park along the foreshore.
 Kurrawa Pratten Parkland deserves the royal treatment.
 Broadbeach Parklands could be at least as good, and even better than Southport Broadwater Parklands, and the wonderful foreshore parklands in other Queensland coastal cities like Yeppoon, Bagara, Townsville, Cairns.

-The Gold Coast can lay claim, alongside Hawaii and California, as a Global Surf Hub.
+Global Surf Hub: The Gold Coast can lay claim, alongside Hawaii and California, as a Global Surf Hub.
 There’s a natural opportunity and longheld ambition amongst many community members, to establish a cluster of surf retail outlets, allied organisations and a home for the amazing collections of Surf World museum at the southern Gold Coast.
 There’s plenty of enthusiasm, local knowledge and content to make it an international attraction.
-Hopefully, sometime soon, the State Government, council and tourism authority will see fit to prioritise some investment from the public purse to help turn this longheld project ambition into reality.
+If the State Government, council and tourism authority collaborate and prioritise some investment from the public purse, this longheld community ambition could be turned into reality.

 In the complex business of governing cities, there is no single correct way to do things, and trials can be useful to test the viability of proposals.
 I observed the Kurrawa Beach Club trial closely and if I were asked to objectively rate it out of 10, I would give it a 3.
 It’s inconceivable to me how the council has determined that it was successful enough to persist with.
-I wish people in decision-making roles would instead turn their attention to better opportunities for boosting the local economy, enhancing appreciation of our beaches and strengthening the image and cultural identity of the Gold Coast.
+If people in decision-making roles boost the local economy, enhance appreciation of our beaches and strengthen the image and cultural identity of the Gold Coast, there are better ways to achieve this.

 A CRISIS OF FAITH IN THE GOLD COAST